-Colette Nadeau earned a Bachelor of Arts degree (Honours in Music) from Laurentian University in 1996, and a Bachelor of Education from Windsor University in 1997.
+Colette Nadeau (Junior Choir) – Colette earned a Bachelor of Arts degree (Honours in Music) from Laurentian University in 1996, and a Bachelor of Education from Windsor University in 1997.
 Past voice teachers include Bette Leake and Dr. Brad Richmond.
 Since beginning her teaching career with the Sudbury Board of Education in 1997, Colette has taught a variety of subjects in the elementary school setting, including music, drama and dance.
 She currently directs the school choir, band and other musical ensembles at R L Beattie Public School.
 Colette’s term as the Executive Director for the Northern Ontario Music Festival since 2007 has allowed her to promote music at the school and community levels.
-Colette is thrilled to be working with the YSS Beginner Choir as they embark on their new musical adventure together.
+Colette is thrilled to be working with the YSS Junior and Beginner Choirs as they embark on their new musical adventures.

 David Buley (B.A.; B.Ed.; ARCCO (Chm); M.Mus.; M.Phil.; Ph.D.) served as the Assistant Professor of Music Education in the Concurrent School of Education at Laurentian University from 2006 to 2017, and established the Young Sudbury Singers in 2007.
-David enjoys a busy career teaching classroom and private lessons in music, conducting choirs, accompanying for ballet companies and playing various instruments.
-A practionner of Jaques-Dalcroze Eurhythmics, he is a graduate of Westminster Choir College in Princeton, N.J., having studied with Joseph Flummerfelt.
-His lengthy resume includes work as the Music Director of the Windsor Classic Chorale (Windsor ON), The Couchiching Young Singers (Orillia ON), Saint George’s Round church (Halifax, NS), the Acadia University Chorus and the Acadia Vocal Ensemble.
-While in Sudbury, Dr. Buley also served as the artistic director of the award-winning mixed-voice ensemble Octatonic Decadence.
+While in Sudbury, Dr. Buley also served as the artistic director of the Ariadne Women’s Chorus and the award-winning mixed-voice ensemble Octatonic Decadence.
+A practitioner of Jaques-Dalcroze Eurhythmics, he is a graduate of Westminster Choir College in Princeton, N.J., having studied with Joseph Flummerfelt.

-David and Jan moved to St. John’s, Newfoundland in May 2017 to assume new positions in the Faculty of Education at Memorial University.
+David and his partner Jan moved to St. John’s, Newfoundland in May 2017 to assume new positions in the Faculty of Education at Memorial University.